How to Move WordPress to a New Domain in 7 Easy Steps

 • Having access to Cpanel: You will need Cpanel access for moving your WordPress site to a new domain.
 Because localhost doesn’t have a Cpanel.

-• Prepare backup for your WordPress site before migrating it to a new domain: Here the most important precaution comes.
+• Prepare backup for your WordPress site before migrating it to a new domain: Here the most important precaution comes when wordpress migrates to a new domain.
 Preparing your site’s backup for preventing any sudden disaster.
-There are lots of WordPress plugins that will help you to backup your WordPress site, for example Updraftplus, BackupBuddy, Jetpack, and so on.
-Use one of these plugins for backing up your WordPress site.
+There are lots of WordPress plugins that will help you to back up your WordPress site, for example, Updraftplus, BackupBuddy, Jetpack, and so on.
+Use one of these plugins for backing up your WordPress site before moving your WordPress site from one domain to another.

-Step-by-step guide to move your WordPress to a new domain
+Step-by-step guide to moving your WordPress to a new domain

 Step #1: Add your selected domain to your hosting.